jonclayden/arrg/README.md

 ## Error in parse_with_defs(do.parser, c("-tn3", "--install", ".")):
 ```

 This doesn't seem to work.
-Now, `optigrab`, which doesn't use a parser object but instead
+Now, `optigrab`, which doesn't use a parser object or up-front interface specification, but just searches for each option on demand.

 ``` r